 Revolver is a creative way to look through your tabs because it turns them into a slideshow.
 It rotates through your open tabs at a rate that you specify, until you decide to stop it.
 You can also choose to reload each tab whenever it’s shown (this is enabled by default).

 Tabs Switch Plus is almost identical to Tab Menu and Tab Glutton (both mentioned above) except it doesn’t include a search bar.
 It’s meant to be a quick and easy way to switch back and forth between open tabs.
 You can also close tabs right from the vertical tab menu.

-Alum lets “open non-overlapping windows to take up full screen area; you can then rotate tabs between windows.”
+Alum let’s “open non-overlapping windows take up full-screen area; you can then rotate tabs between windows.”
 It helps organize browser windows into tab groups or “work zones” and switch between them as needed.
 Under options you can create your own “grid layout” and Alum will automatically arrange your windows into that layout with the click of a button.
-You can have as many columns and rows of windows as needed and arrange them anyway you like.
+You can have as many columns and rows of windows as needed and arrange them any way you like.
 This works especially well if you have a larger, widescreen monitor.

 Switch to Tab